smitesh-sutaria/edge-desktop-virtualization/README.md

 - [Usage](#usage)
 - [Contributing](#contributing)

-This repository contains a device plugin for MaverikFlats that exposes three custom resources: `intel.com/x11`, `intel.com/udma`, and `intel.com/igpu`.
-This plugin allows you to request these resources in your pod specifications, enabling the mounting of necessary drivers, say `/dev/dri`, `/tmp/.X11-unix` and `/dev/udmabuf`, and environment variables, say `DISPLAY` into your containers.
+This repository contains a device plugin for MaverikFlats that exposes five custom resources: `intel.com/x11`, `intel.com/udma`, `intel.com/vfio`, `intel.com/igpu` and `intel.com/usb`.
+This plugin allows you to request these resources in your pod specifications, enabling the mounting of necessary drivers/devices.

 ## Overview

 Device plugins enable Kubernetes to manage specialized hardware resources, such as GPUs or high-performance network interfaces.
-This device plugin follows the Kubernetes device plugin API to advertise and manage the custom resources `intel.com/x11`, `intel.com/udma`, and `intel.com/igpu`.
+This device plugin follows the Kubernetes device plugin API to advertise and manage the custom resources `intel.com/x11`, `intel.com/udma`, `intel.com/vfio`, `intel.com/igpu` and `intel.com/usb`.

 ## Functionality

 The device plugin handles the following key functions[1]:

-*   **Resource Advertisement:** The plugin advertises the availability of `intel.com/x11`, `intel.com/udma`, and `intel.com/igpu` resources to the kubelet.
+*   **Resource Advertisement:** The plugin advertises the availability of `intel.com/x11`, `intel.com/udma`, `intel.com/vfio`, `intel.com/igpu` and `intel.com/usb` resources to the kubelet.
 *   **Allocation:** When a pod requests one or more of these resources, the kubelet calls the plugin's `Allocate` function.
 The plugin then performs any device-specific setup and provides container runtime configurations to enable access to the requested resources.
 This may include:
     *   Mounting necessary device nodes
     *   Setting environment variables